-Therefore, bakery products sent to animal feed are EXCLUDED from the total waste tonnage.
+Food surplus refers to total unsold food – which may be redistributed to humans or animals.
+The remainder is waste.
+Bakery and produce products sent to animal feed are EXCLUDED from the total waste tonnage.
 Food donated to FareShare or directly to charities via Community Food Connection programme is not considered to be food waste.
 Packaging waste is excluded.

 During the calculations, all non-food items are removed from our waste data.
-The following product products are out of scope and therefore excluded from the calculations:
+The following products are out of scope and therefore excluded from the calculations:

 - All products in the Household & Petcare category except food items.